lvabarajithan/cgpa-calculator-android/README.md

-#CGPA Calculator AU - Android Application
+# CGPA Calculator AU - Android Application

 This is the source code of CGPA Calculator Android version.

+**Note:**
+This project is no longer in development.
+You are welcome to fork and continue your own version of this CGPA Calculator.

 ### Setting up